Super Lawyers

 How to Use Black Box Data in Auto Accidents

-An event data recorder (EDR) or electronic control module (ECM), typically referred to as the “black box”, is a device installed in a motor vehicle to record technical vehicle and occupant information for a brief period of time before, during, and after a crash.
+An event data recorder (EDR) or electronic control module (ECM), typically referred to as the “black box,” is a device installed in a motor vehicle to record technical vehicle and occupant information for a brief period before, during, and after a crash.

-Typically, EDRs are located under the passenger front seat, driver’s seat, or the center console of a vehicle.
-Different manufacturers use different software, some of which is proprietary and tightly controlled by the manufacturer.
-It is important to employ an accident reconstructionist who both has and is trained in the specific EDR / ECM system software.
+Typically, EDRs are located under the passenger front seat, driver’s seat, or vehicle’s center console.
+Different manufacturers use different software, some proprietary and tightly controlled by the manufacturer.
+It is essential to employ an accident reconstructionist who is trained in the specific EDR / ECM system software.

 There are two primary types of recorded crash events.
-First, a non-deployment event records data, but does not deploy the air bags—it contains pre-crash and crash data; however, after 250 ignition cycles, the data is wiped out.
-Second, in a deployment event, the air bags are deployed.
+First, a non-deployment event records data but does not deploy the airbags—it contains pre-crash and crash data; however, after 250 ignition cycles, the data is wiped out.
+Second, in a deployment event, airbags are deployed.
 The recorded data includes pre-crash and crash data, which is saved and may never be overridden.

 More sophisticated modules, such as on newer large trucks, records a variety of other operational data.

-The NHTSA released a statement on their website saying “EDRs can have a major impact on highway safety, assisting in real-world data collection to better define the auto safety problem, aiding in law enforcement, and understanding the specific aspects of a crash.”
+The NHTSA released a statement on its website saying, “EDRs can have a major impact on highway safety, assisting in real-world data collection to define the auto safety problem better, aiding in law enforcement, and understanding the specific aspects of a crash.”

-EDR data can serve as powerful evidence in motor vehicle crash cases where liability is in question.
+EDR data can be powerful evidence in motor vehicle crash cases where liability is questioned.
 However, an EDR cannot be used in all crash situations.
-They are not completely reliable, and may sometimes misread speed, air bag deployment, and seat belt use.
-In one of our recent cases a tractor trailer t-boned a passenger car, killing both people inside, but nothing of that incident was recorded on the truck’s EDR.
-In other cases, we have been unable to get data from an EDR that was burned beyond usefulness or had been left in an “off” position by the company.
+They are not completely reliable and may sometimes misread speed, airbag deployment, and seat belt use.
+In one of our recent cases, a tractor-trailer t-boned a passenger car, killing both people inside, but nothing of that incident was recorded on the truck’s EDR.
+In other cases, we have been unable to get data from an EDR that was burned beyond usefulness or left in an “off” position by the company.

 Either party may challenge the admission of the EDR into evidence for the following reasons: